The ABCDEFG of Little Strings: Examples

-Recall that if $\fg'$ is a simply-laced Lie algebra, and $\fg$ a subalgebra of $\fg'$ invariant under the action of the outer automorphism group of $\fg'$, then these automorphisms of $\fg'$ are in one-to-one correspondence with the automorphisms of the Dynkin diagram of $\fg'$.
-The resulting non simply-laced subalgebra $\fg$ is then obtained by ``folding" the Dynkin diagram of $\fg'$.

-It turns out that this folding procedure carries through algebraically, so one can engineer 5d non simply-laced quiver gauge theories from their simply-laced counterparts.
-The truncation of partitions in the 5d theory is preserved by this folding, so triality to a 3d non simply-laced gauge theory can be explicitly described as a folding operation.
-In this section, we illustrate this fact with a highly non-trivial example: we show that the $\mathbb{Z}_2$ folding of a $E_6$ theory leads to a $F_4$ defect.\\
+In this section, we illustrate that the folding of a simply-laced defect to a non simply-laced one commutes with triality.
+Namely, the truncation of Young diagrams in the 5d theory is preserved by folding, so triality to a 3d non simply-laced gauge theory can be explicitly described as a folding operation.
+Let us consider here the example of a $\mathbb{Z}_2$-folding from a $E_6$ defect to a $F_4$ defect.\\

 Our starting theory will be the following polarized defect $\cW_{\cS}$ of $E_6$, engineered by two D5 branes:

 Equivalently, decomposed in terms of fundamental coweights, these read: